Teichlab/cellphonedb/README.md

     **IMPORTANT**

     This command uses external resources allocated in external servers.
 The command may not end correctly if external servers are not available.
-The timing of this step depends of external servers and the user's internet connection and can take a lot of time.
+The timing of this step depends on external servers and the user's internet connection and can take a lot of time.

     **Input**:

     - `your_custom_interaction_file.csv`: Comma separated file (use mandatory columns!) with interactions to add/correct.
     - `your_custom_protein_file.csv`: Comma separated file (use mandatory columns!) with proteins to overwrite.

-    **Comand**:
+    **Command**:

     ```shell
     cellphonedb database generate --fetch